My Bots

 Bitcoin and gold miners sound like they have nothing in common.
 And in the day-to-day, they don't.
 But step back and both are variations of the same bet: "I don't trust paper money in the long run."

-Both are what professionals call "inflation hedges" or "debasement trades."
+Both are essentially the same bet in different wrappers.
 But their cycles rarely line up.
-When crypto was in its winter (2022), gold miners were just starting a massive two-year run driven by central bank buying and geopolitical hedging.
+When crypto was in its winter (2022), gold miners were just starting a massive two-year run — central banks were buying physical gold at a record pace, geopolitical tensions pushed flight-to-safety demand, inflation worries made hard assets look attractive.
 When Bitcoin ripped in 2023-2024, gold miners paused.
+That zig-zag is exactly what the rotation exploits.

 The Backtest, Honest Edition